gstoyano/target-dev.en/help/dev/implement/server-side/sdk-guides/integration-with-experience-cloud/overview.md

+---
+title: Integration with Experience Cloud overview
+description: Adobe Target server-side SDKs support a seamless integration with Adobe Analytics and Adobe Audience Manager so that you can leverage the power of Adobe Experience Cloud.
+---

 # Integration with Experience Cloud overview

 Adobe Target server-side SDKs support a seamless integration with [Adobe Analytics](https://business.adobe.com/products/analytics/adobe-analytics.html) and [Adobe Audience Manager](https://business.adobe.com/products/audience-manager/adobe-audience-manager.html) so that you can leverage the power of Adobe Experience Cloud.